 There are four stages of cold water immersion leading to incapacitation and death: 1

-- Stage 1 – Initial immersion responses or cold shock: Death due to drowning, heart, or respiratory problems occurs within 3-5 minutes after cold-water immersion.
+- Stage 1 – Initial immersion responses or cold shock: Death due to drowning, heart, or respiratory problems occur within 3-5 minutes after cold-water immersion.

 - Stage 2 – Short-term immersion or swimming failure: Death due to impaired physical performance leading to the inability to help one’s self, swimming failure, and drowning occurs within 30 minutes after immersion in cold water.